Skip to main contentSkip to navigation

 The drive is detected, but opening a folder takes forever.
 This is a firmware panic loop.
 The drive is obsessed with updating its internal logs and ignores your data requests.

-Our Fix: Disable background processes (Relocation List) and stabilize access via Techno Mode.
+Our Fix: Disable background processes (Relocation List) and stabilize access via Kernel Mode.

 Not Detected / Blinking